Harshit-shrivastav/AI-Video-Generator/README.md

 - [ ] Adding support for Images in slides
 - [ ] Adding Title on Video slide
-- [ ] Adding more formatting on Video Slides
+- [ ] Providing chat history to LLM Model each time on generation of new slide in a video.
 - [ ] Fix bugs in slide generation(if any)

 ## 🤝 Contributing